hucker/tpath/README.md

 **The core goal of TPath is to create a file object system that is property-based.**

 Instead of giving you raw timestamps and forcing you to do math related using the low level datastructures provided by the OS, `TPath` provides direct properties for the things you actually need in real-world file operations, resulting in **readable, maintainable code**.
 In order to accomplish a reduction in cognitive load the `Path` object was overloaded to have a reference time (almost always set to `datetime.now()`) that allows file ages to be directly measured providing easy access to time information for '`create`, `access` and `modify`.
-These details are handled behind the scenes and enable property based ages and membership, minimal calls to `os.stat/path.stat` and nearly zero calculations for all file properties.
-The calendar and age functions are provided by a package called `frist` which has many more features that the simple ones shown here.
+These details are handled behind the scenes and enable property based ages and calendar membership and business dates, minimal calls to `os.stat/path.stat` and nearly zero calculations for all file properties.
+The `calendar`,`age` and `business` functions are provided by a package called `frist` which has many property based features related to dates.

 ### The Problem with Raw Timestamps